About USC Gould

 - Personal Statement

-- Your strategies to be a successful graduate student
+- What strategies will you put into place to be a successful graduate student?

 - Resume/Curriculum Vitae (CV)